-Earning a bachelor of science in nursing can be a great way to advance your career.
-The move from RN to BSN helps put you on the right track for more opportunities, more promotions, and, potentially, more compensation.
+Earning a Bachelor of Science in Nursing (BSN) can be a great way to advance your career.
+The move from registered nurse (RN) to BSN helps put you on track for more opportunities, promotions, and, potentially, higher compensation.

-Nurses with a BSN not only enrich their knowledge of advanced nursing techniques but also expose themselves to the latest trends and approaches to quality care.
-An RN to BSN program can help make you a better, more well-rounded caregiver and healthcare practitioner — one who will likely be poised to tackle all the challenges ahead and meet future demand.
+Nurses who earn a BSN not only enrich their knowledge of advanced nursing techniques but are exposed to the latest trends and approaches to quality care.
+An online BSN programs can help make you a better, more well-rounded caregiver and healthcare practitioner — one who will likely be poised to tackle all the challenges ahead and meet future demand.

-As the baby-boomer generation reaches retirement age and begins to require more medical care, the need for nurses goes up and up.
-In addition to this rising need, some hospitals and facilities (and even states) are beginning to require their nurses to have a BSN.
+As more members of the baby boom generation reach retirement age and begin to require more medical care, the need for nurses increases.
+In addition to this rising need, some hospitals and other facilities (and even states) are beginning to require nurses to have a BSN.
 Furthering your nursing education is a strategic move and an investment in your future.

 Completion Time for a Traditional BSN Degree

 A traditional BSN degree usually takes up to four years to complete.
-The BSN curriculum includes both liberal arts courses, which fulfills general education requirements, and higher-level classes that are specific to your major in nursing.
+The BSN curriculum includes liberal arts courses, which fulfill general education requirements, and higher-level classes that are specific to a major in nursing.

 This four-year estimate does not include any prior degrees, such as an associate degree, which many RNs already have.
 Courses taken at the associate level usually are transferable but must be approved by the school ahead of time.